The Dandelion Difference

 Counseling with Michelle is often a quick process with many adults ‘graduating’ in less than 10 sessions.
 We focus on specific solutions to challenges- whether that is parenting related, executive coaching for navigating the corporate world, exploring and understanding your ADHD/Autism, or other concerns.
 We recognize that sometimes therapy can be brief and that is the goal.

-Alyse’s Yoga & Mindfulness approach to therapy:
+Alyse’s trauma-focused approach to therapy

-Geoff’s Cognitive- Behavioral Play therapy approach to therapy:
+Geoff’s Solution-Focused approach to therapy:

-Mckenzie’s Child-Centered Play Therapy approach to therapy:
+Madison’s mindfulness approach to therapy:

 Michelle’s Synergetic play therapy approach to therapy: